1. Home

 • Whole of life insurance, life assurance or end-of-life insurance

 • Level term or term life insurance pays out an agreed upon amount after you die.
 The amount of money paid out and how long the policy runs for is decided by you.
-According to our data, the average price for an annual level term policy is £28*.
+Level term policies start from £3.50 per month**.

 • Decreasing term or mortgage life insurance also pays out when you die.
 But the amount paid out decreases over time, which is designed to cover against a loan or mortgage.